Written by Cristy Burne

-“R read your book and honestly couldn’t put it down!
-She even took it to school to finish it because she couldn’t fathom the thought of not finishing it that day.
-You are AMAZING!
-Fiona is AMAZING!”
+“[My child] read your book and honestly couldn’t put it down!
+She even took it to school to finish it because she couldn’t fathom the thought of not finishing it that day.”
 Parent

-“Cristy Burne brings Fiona’s story to life, giving the reader insight into her childhood, celebrating her success and exploring the struggles and prejudice she faced throughout her professional career.
-Born to a family of coal miners, Fiona fought for her right to an education and to follow her dreams.
-The 2002 Bali bombings brought her important work in the field of burns to the attention of the public and cemented her as important figure in Australian history.
-Burne’s treatment of Fiona’s story balances the personal and the factual, making it accessible, while Fiona’s love of invention and discovery and her can-do attitude make her a strong role model, opening up a world of possibilities to young people.
+“Cristy Burne brings Fiona’s story to life, giving the reader insight into her childhood, celebrating her success and exploring the struggles and prejudice she faced throughout her professional career… Burne’s treatment of Fiona’s story balances the personal and the factual, making it accessible, while Fiona’s love of invention and discovery and her can-do attitude make her a strong role model, opening up a world of possibilities to young people.
 Perfect for a 10–13 readership” Books+Publishing

 “Here’s the Thing: believe me when I say I am someone who has almost ZERO interest in science, I prefer Astrology to Astronomy, that sort of person.
 I sat down to read one chapter and ended up reading half of it.
 I finished it in two sittings.

 The Review: I would best describe @cristyburne style as easy and engaging and full of emotion!
 Page 7 and I’m so invested I’m ready to bawl my eyes out!
 I just wanted to know everything about Fiona Wood.
 The story was so inspiring and so humanistic I forgot my aversion to science.